-- The network of more than 3,700 Country Experts across the world providing the raw data, as well as the staff operating and maintaining the infrastructure is the very core of the infrastructure. - A management software with some 50 custom-designed interfaces built in FileMakerPro on top of a relational database.
+- The network of more than 4,200 Country Experts across the world providing the raw data, as well as the staff operating and maintaining the infrastructure is the very core of the infrastructure. - A management software with some 50 custom-designed interfaces built in FileMakerPro on top of a relational database.
 This is the "heart" of the operations and through which the Country Expert data collection can be managed.
-In a simplified description, the management software handles a roster of potential experts numbering some 24,000 individuals, and for the more than 3,500 Country Experts and is connected to the Postgres database and the online surveys.
-Note that all data made public excludes confidential information about the Country Experts.
-Also, all personal identifying information is kept on encrypted servers behind several layers of protection, separately from the ratings submitted. - A Postgres database that contains all the raw data, experts' ratings, indices and related data and includes a large set of tables that relates to the data collection.
-A set of online surveys and administrative interfaces through which the experts submit their ratings.
-Most importantly, the website hosts the coding interface where Country Experts submit their ratings.
+In a simplified description, the management software handles a large roster of potential experts, and the multifacetted management of more than 4,200 Country Experts coding various combinations of 180 countries and 15 surveys, and is connected to the Postgres database and the online surveys.
+Note that none of the public data carries confidential or identifying information about the Country Experts.
+All personal identifying information (PII) is kept on encrypted servers behind several layers of protection, separately from the ratings submitted. - A Postgres database that contains all the raw data, experts' ratings, indices and related data and includes a large set of tables that relates to the data collection. - A complex, parallel data processing pipeline (PDPP) consisting of some 6,800 scripts in over 50 interrelated modules that are programmed to to operate interactively.
+Running the C-coded data in the custom-deisgned IRT-measurement model(s) on computers hosted by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), is part of the PDPP. - A set of online surveys and administrative interfaces through which the experts submit their ratings.
 The coding interfaces consist of a series of web-based functions that in combination allow experts to log in to the system using their individual (randomized) username and access the surveys assigned to them.
 They are able to submit ratings for each question in each survey over long series of years.
 The coding interface combines features such as allowing for many types of questions (binominal, ordinal, multiple selection, etc.), country-specific and question-specific year masks (for example to allow coding only for elections years).
-Question-specific instructions and clarifications are offered for each question in the survey, and the survey interface also features coder-self assessed confidence levels for each rating submitted. - A public website with information about the V-Dem and access to download of the data free of charge. - A set of online tools for analyzing the data (also available on the website).
+Question-specific instructions and clarifications are offered for each question in the survey, and the survey interface also features coder-self assessed confidence levels for each rating submitted. - · A public website with information about the V-Dem and access to download of the data free of charge. - A set of online tools for analyzing the data (also available on the website).
 This is the most used section of the website, including the graphing tools which has been specifically designed for V-Dem.
 You find the online tools and information on how to use them here.

 The three latter parts of the infrastructure are connected to the V-Dem website which can be viewed at www.v-dem.net.
-The website, survey interfaces and underlying relational database were originally designed by the Center for Research Computing (CRC) at the University of Notre Dame, 2011-2013.
-The independent company Imaginary Landscape developed the platform 2013-2016.
-By fall 2016, Dr. Steven Wilson (V-Dem Post-Doc) assumed the role as Project Manager for Computational Infrastructure and now is in charge of the V-Dem IT infrastructure.
+Early versions of the website, survey interfaces and underlying relational database were created by the Center for Research Computing (CRC) at the University of Notre Dame, 2011-2013.
+The independent company Imaginary Landscape developed the webplatform 2013-2016.
+By fall 2016, Dr. Steven Wilson (previous V-Dem Post-Doc) assumed the role as Project Manager for Computational Infrastructure, rebuilt the entire back-end of the infrastructure, and now is in charge of the V-Dem IT infrastructure.
+Data Scientist Johannes von Römer built the PDPP 2019-2021.
 The V-Dem website was rebuilt and developed on new servers in 2021 by Lisa Gastaldi and Steven Wilson.